Substance Abuse Addiction Treatment In Texas

-- Pregnant woman that have substance abuse issues are more likely to experience birth defects.
+- Pregnant woman that have substance use disorder issues are more likely to experience birth defects.

 Did you know that 22.5 million people (8.5 percent of the U.S. population) aged 12 or older needed treatment for drug or alcohol abuse in 2014?
-A National Survey on Drug Use and Health revealed that only 4.2 million (18.5 percent of those who needed treatment) received any substance abuse treatment in the same year.
-SAMSHA noted that of these 4.2 million, about 2.6 million people received treatment from specialty rehab programs.
+A National Survey on Drug Use and Health revealed that only 4.2 million (18.5 percent of those who needed treatment) received any substance use disorder treatment in the same year.
+SAMSHA noted that of these 4.2 million, about 2.6 million people received treatment from specialty substance use disorder recovery programs.

 These numbers show us that while many people need help, not everybody is ready to find a solution for addiction.
-But before considering whether your substance abuse is a problem, it’s important to ask yourself: do you or your loved one feel the need to change the following things?
+But before considering whether you need a substance use disorder recovery program, it’s important to ask yourself: do you or your loved one feel the need to change the following things?

 - The way you deal with stress.

 - How you think about yourself.